jon-a-thang/Python-Collection/Box_Api/README.md

 # Box_Api
-Uses the API from Box.com and will assist with uploading files to an account
+Uses the API from Box.com and will assist with uploading files and create folders to an account

 Requirements:
  - Will require that the users have an account with Box.com